-PhD, Stanford University, Management Science and Engineering
+Doctor of Philosophy, Stanford University, Management Science and Engineering

-MA, Columbia University, Eastern European Studies
+Masters of Arts, Columbia University, Eastern European Studies

 May Al-Dabbagh, Hannah Riley Bowles, and Bobbi Thomason*.
 “Status Reinforcement in

 Sara Vaerlander, Pamela Hinds, Bobbi Thomason, Brandi Pearce and Heather Altman.
 “Enacting a Constellation of Logics: How Employees Recontextualize Practices in Global Organizations.”
 Academy of Management Discoveries.
 2016.